-Securities-for-share transactions have not played a significant role in past practice.
-In transactions involving non-listed joint stock corporations not caught by the TA or LLCs, as well as in voluntary takeover bids, the consideration can be chosen freely.
-The TA requires that a pure cash consideration is offered as an alternative to securities or hybrid considerations.
+Share (securities)-for-share transactions have not played a significant role in past practice.
+In transactions involving non-listed joint-stock corporations not caught by the TA or LLCs, as well as in voluntary takeover bids, the consideration can be chosen freely.
+The TA requires that a pure cash consideration is offered as an alternative to shares (securities) or blended considerations.
 Still, cash is by far the most common consideration on the Serbian market.
-Mandatory preemption right rules (see question 2.4) generally also apply to noncash deals.
+Mandatory pre-emption right rules (see question 2.4) generally also apply to non-cash deals.

-2.7 Do the same terms have to be offered to all shareholders?
+Do the same terms have to be offered to all shareholders?

 As mentioned under questions 2.5 and 2.6, the TA provides for the equal treatment of all shareholders (the equal treatment rule).
 In a takeover bid, all shareholders must be offered the same terms and conditions and receive the same information about the deal.
-A bidder is, on the other hand, obliged to acquire all shares tendered.
-These equal treatment rules also protect the minority shareholders from receiving a lesser share price as compared with the share price which the bidder pays in its follow-on acquisitions.
-If, in a one-year period following the takeover bid, a bidder acquires the shares of the target at a price higher than the takeover bid price, the bidder will be under an obligation to pay this price difference to the shareholders who tendered/sold their shares at the lesser takeover bid price (post-bid share price adjustments).
+A bidder, on the other hand, must acquire all shares tendered.
+These equal treatment rules also protect the minority shareholders from receiving a lesser share price as compared with the share price that the bidder pays in its follow-on acquisitions.
+If, in a one-year period following the takeover bid, a bidder acquires the shares of the target at a price higher than the takeover bid price, the bidder will be under an obligation to pay this price difference to the shareholders who tendered/sold their shares at the lesser takeover bid price (i.e. the mechanics of so-called post-bid share price adjustments).
+However, there are instances when the purchaser/bidder would not be required to compensate such price differences - e.g. a situation where a minority shareholder has exercised its sell-out right and forced the purchaser (majority shareholder) to buy him or her out at a price higher than the takeover bid price (other similar exceptions exist).